miurahr/omegat-textra-plugin/README.md

 # NICT TexTra Machine Translation API plugin for OmegaT

-This is an incomplete implementation of OmegaT plugin which support NICT TexTra Machine Translation API.
+This is an implementation of OmegaT plugin which support NICT TexTra Machine Translation API.

-## License
+## Install

-This project is distributed under the GNU general public license version 3 or later.
+Please download zip file from Github release.
+You can get jar file from zip distribution.
+OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.

 ## Configuration